project-chip/connectedhomeip/provision/README.md

-# Matter Custom Part Manufacturing Service (CPMS)
+# Matter Provisioning

-Tools in this folder are used to load mandatory authentication information into Matter devices.
+The provisioning script is used to load mandatory information into Matter devices, including commissioning and authentication parameters.
+To facilitate the transition between development and production, this tool uses the same inputs as Silicon Labs's [Custom Part Manufacturing Service](https://www.silabs.com/services/custom-part-manufacturing-service).
+Most of the parameters are stored once during the manufacturing process, and shall not change during the lifetime of the device.
-Most of the required parameters are stored once during the manufacturing process, and shall not change during the lifetime of the device.
 During runtime, two interfaces are used to pull the authentication data from permanent storage:
 * [CommissionableDataProvider](https://github.com/project-chip/connectedhomeip/blob/master/src/include/platform/CommissionableDataProvider.h), implemented as [EFR32DeviceDataProvider](https://github.com/project-chip/connectedhomeip/blob/master/examples/platform/silabs/efr32/EFR32DeviceDataProvider.cpp)
 * [DeviceAttestationCredsProvider](https://github.com/project-chip/connectedhomeip/blob/master/src/credentials/DeviceAttestationCredsProvider.h), implemented as [SilabsDeviceAttestationCreds](https://github.com/project-chip/connectedhomeip/blob/master/examples/platform/silabs/SilabsDeviceAttestationCreds.h)